MagicBattle/Graveyard-Shift/ProjectDocument.md

 ## Summary

-**A first person 3D horror game inspired by Poppy Playtime and Five Nights at Freddy’s where you work the graveyard shift inspecting playrooms for an upcoming park launch while avoiding an animatronic name Willie.**
+**A 3D first-person horror game where you’re stuck on the graveyard shift.
+Your job is to inspect the new playrooms for a new park launch while avoiding Willie, a recently buggy animatronic.
+Explore the dimly lit office, complete your tasks, and exit the office with your report, as Willie stalks the area, reacting to every sound you make.**

 ## Project Resources